caiyuqing/Open-DPSM/Readme.md

    - Gaze position and pupil size can be data of the left eye or the right eye or an average of both eyes, depending on the preference of the user.

    - The unit of Timestamps should be in seconds or milliseconds.
 The default set-up is in seconds.
 If in milliseconds, it will be converted to seconds in later steps.
-The unit of gaze and pupil data can be anything.
-They will be z-standardized in the later steps.

    - The first row should be the header as given above